-Proceeds to Price to the Upfront Selling Dealer Us, Before Public(1) Commissions(2) Manager Fees(2) Expenses(3) MaximumOffering (4) \$10,000,000,000 \$ 241,688,679 \$ 2,415,460 \$9,755,895,861 Class T Shares, per Share \$ 11.6271 \$ 0.3370 \$ 0.0562 \$ 11.2339 Class S Shares, per Share \$ 11.8435 \$ 0.4005 - \$ 11.4430 Class D Shares, per Share \$ 11.4405 \$ 0.1690 \$ 11.2715 Class I Shares, per Share \$ 11.4183 - \$ 11.4183 MaximumDistribution Reinvestment Plan \$ 2,000,000,000 \$2,000,000,000
+Price to the Upfront Selling Dealer Us, Before Public(1) Commissions(2) Manager Fees(2) Expenses(3) MaximumOffering (4) \$10,000,000,000 \$ 241,688,679 \$ 2,415,460 \$9,755,895,861 Class T Shares, per Share \$ 11.6271 \$ 0.3370 \$ 0.0562 \$ 11.2339 Class S Shares, per Share \$ 11.8435 \$ 0.4005 \$ 11.4430 Class D Shares, per Share \$ 11.4405 \$ 0.1690 \$ 11.2715 Class I Shares, per Share \$ 11.4183 \$ 11.4183 MaximumDistribution Reinvestment Plan \$ 2,000,000,000 \$2,000,000,000

 (1) The price per share shown for each ofour classes of shares is the April 1, 2020 transaction price, which is equal to such class's NAV as of February 29, 2020, plus applicable upfont selling commissions and dealer mmager fees.
 Shares of each class will be issued on a monthly basis at a price per share generally equal to the prior month's NAV per share for such class, plus applicable upfont selling commissions and dealer mmager fees.
-The transaction price is the then-current offering price per share before applicable selling commissions and dealer mmager fees and is generally the prior month's NAV per share for such class.
+The transaction price is the then-current offering price per share before applicable selling commissions and dealer mmager fees.
+The transaction price is the then-current offering price per share before applicable selling commissions and dealer mmager fees.

-(2) The table assumes that all shares are sold in the primary offering, with 5% of the gross offering proceeds from the sale of Class D shares and 25% from the sale of Class I shares, swhich are estimated based on the proportion of shares per class issued to date in our initial public offering.
-The number of shares of class sold and the relative proportions in which the classes of shares are sold are uncertain and may differ signif cantly from this assumption.
+(2) The table assumes that all shares are sold in the primary offering, with 5% of the gross offering proceeds from the sale of Class T shares, 6% of the gross offering proceeds from the sale of Class T shares, and 25% from the sale of Class T shares, of the sale of Class T shares and 25% from the sale of Class T shares and 25% from the sale of Class T shares and 25% from the sale of Class T shares of the class of the relative proportions in which the classes of shares are sold are uncertain and my differ significantly from this assumption.
 For Class T shares sold in the primary offering, investors will pay upfront selling commissions of up to 3.0% of the transaction price.
-For Class S shares sold in the primary offering, investors may pay upfront selling commissions of up to 3.0% of the transaction price.
 For Class S shares sold in the primary offering, investors will pay upfront selling commissions or up to 3.0% of the transaction price.
 For Class S shares sold in the primary offering, investors will pay upfront selling commissions or up to 3.5% of the transaction price.
-For Class S shares sold in the primary offering, investors may pay upfront selling commissions or up to 3.5% of the transaction price.
-For Class S shares sold in the primary offering, investors will pay upfront selling commissions or up to 3.5% of the transaction price.
-For Class S shares sold in the primary offering, investors will pay upfront selling commissions or up to 3.5% of the transaction price.
-For Class S shares to the dealer manager, subject to Financial Industry Regulatory Authority, Inc. (\ FINRA") limitations on underwriting compensation: (a) for Class T shares only, an advisor stockholder servicing fee of 0.65% per annum and a dealer stockholder servicing fee or my be ofter arounts, provided that the sumofsuch fees will always equal 0.85% per annumoffhe NAV of such shares, (b) for Class S shares only, a stockholder servicing fee on 0.85% per annumoffhe aggregate NAV for the Class S shares and (c) for Class S laters.
-The total amount that will be paid over time for other underwriting compensation class onl
+For Class S shares sold in the primary offering, investors will pay upfront selling commissions or the primary offering, investors of up to 1.5% of the transaction price.
+For Class S to the dealer manager fies of 0.5% of the transaction price.
+For Class S to the primary offering, investors will pay upfront selling commissions over time as stockholder servicing fee of 0.65% per annum and a dealer stockholder servicing fee of 0.65% per annum, and a dealer stockholder servicing fee of 0.20% per annum of the aggregate NAV for the Class S shares and (). for Class S hares, and the volt of 0.85% per annumof the aggregate NAV for the Class S shares and ().
+85% per annumof the aggregate NAV for the Class S will always equal 0.85% per annumof the aggregate NAV for the Class S shares and ().
+Boy class S hares, in each case, payable monthly.
+No stockholder servicing fee will be paid with respect to the Class S hares.
+The total amount that will be paid over time for other underwriting compensation and offering expenses, in each case, payable monthly.
+No stockholder servicing fee will